esthernaliaka40/Java-Forest-Service-1/README.md

 ## App-Name

 Forest-Service-App

 ## Project Description

 Forest-Service App is an App that allows Rangers to track Animal sightings in the area.
 Each time an animal species of either category is seen, a Sighting must be reported.

 When wildlife is spotted, a Ranger submits a form to record a Sighting containing the following:id, Animal, Endangered Species, Location and Ranger name.

 ## Author's Information

-This project was developed by Brian Karu.
+This project was developed by Esther Naliaka.

-Click on [Karuu](https://github.com/Karuu-01) to find the link to my Github Site.

 ## Demo
 Here is a working live demo :https://java-forest-service.herokuapp.com/